babygang-c64/BygShellV2/README.md

 Pstrings are Pascal like strings consisting of a length byte followed by max 255 characters

-related macro :

-**pstring("STRING VALUE")**
+The following macro is provided in macros.asm in order to insert pstring values into you code :

+**pstring("String Value")**

-Initializes a pstring value with length preset according to the "STRING VALUE" length
+Initializes a pstring value with length preset according to the "String Value" length

+Note that pStrings don't contain a zero at the end

 ### Lists

 A list data structure contains multiple pStrings